What is the primary cause of osteoporosis in Turner Syndrome?

 - Your opinion or preference

-The goals of managing osteoporosis are to decrease pain, prevent fractures, and minimize further bone loss.
+The goals of managing the disease are to decrease pain, prevent fractures, and minimize further bone loss.
 Some of the methods used to treat osteoporosis are also the methods to help prevent it from developing, including the following:

 - Maintain an appropriate body weight.